-Join the movement and introduce a group of students to their first hour of computer science with these steps.
-The Hour of Code is easy to run - even for beginners!
-If you'd like an extra set of hands to help out, you can find a local volunteer to help run an Hour of Code in your class.
+Trying an Hour of Code is a simple and fun way to introduce students to computer science, perhaps for the very first time.
+If you'd like an extra set of hands to help out, you can find a local volunteer to help run an Hour of Code in your after-school class or club.

 All Hour of Code tutorials require minimal prep-time for organizers, and are self-guided - allowing kids to work at their own pace and skill-level.